readium/architecture/proposals/000-content-protection.md

 ### Unlocking is Only Done During Parsing

-Compared to the current implementation, a `Publication` is opened either unlocked, or locked.
+Compared to the current implementation, a `Publication` is opened either unrestricted, or restricted.
 There's no way to unlock an existing `Publication` without reparsing it.
 The reasons for this choice are:

 * to simplify the code in reading apps,
 * to make sure the Streamer has access to all the resources it needs during parsing,
 * we usually don't need to unlock a `Publication` after it's opened:
-  * importing a publication usually requires *not* to ask the user for credentials, so it can stay unlocked
+  * importing a publication usually requires *not* to ask the user for credentials, so it can stay restricted
-  * rendering a publication requires it to be unlocked during parsing
+  * rendering a publication requires it to be unrestricted

 ### Peripheral Features